-Many people say that Paris, France is a romantic city that is rich in culture.
+Many people say that Paris is a romantic city that is rich in culture.
 This is not only because of its buildings, but also food, art, and music.
 It’s no wonder that tourists from all over the world visit Paris.
 We agree that Paris is a romantic city and here are some of the most popular places that make it that way:

 • Eiffel Tower (La Tour Eiffel) is the icon of Paris.
 It is located in Champ de Mars.
 You can enjoy the beauty of the Eiffel Tower in the day time, but at night it is lit up by beautiful twinkling lights.
 A great way to enjoy the view is to eat in one of the restaurants on the tower.
 There are also souvenir shops, and even a post office so you can send a post card directly from the Eiffel Tower!